circonus/irondb-docs/api/state.md

 *nnt* :   A container with information about NNT (Numeric) data storage.

-:

-*rollups*

-:   An array containing a list of all NNT (numeric) data periods stored on this node.
+*rollups* :   An array containing a list of all NNT (numeric) data periods stored on this node.

- *rollup\_&lt;period&gt;*

-:   Data for each particular rollup.
+ *rollup_&lt;period&gt;* :   Data for each particular rollup.
 There will be one of these entries per rollup period.

-    :

-        *fs*

-        :   Information about file system storage for this rollup.
+*fs* :   Information about file system storage for this rollup.

         :